minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 * Click on "Test Connection".
 A green tick should appear on the button and you should see something similar to the following output:

   ```
-  > Connected to electrs/0.9.9 on protocol version 1.4
+  > Connected to Fulcrum 1.8.2 on protocol version 1.4
   > [...]
   ```